San Diego is the oldest town in California, with lots of sunshine and beaches for an ideal vacation.

 The 1,800-acre San Diego Safari Park houses more than 2,500 animals of 300 species in open field enclosures.

-It is San Diego Zoo’s sister and often gets referred to as San Diego Zoo Safari Park.
+It is San Diego Zoo’s sister and is often called as San Diego Zoo Safari Park.

 Animals in San Diego Safari Park are divided into 11 primary habitats, each unique to the animals.

-Besides the free 30-minute African Tram Safari, the Safari Park also offers 13 other paid safaris.
+Besides the free 30-minute African Tram Safari, the Safari Park offers 13 other paid safaris.

 Find out everything about San Diego Safari Park’s safaris so that you can get closer to wildlife.